Platygonus: Ecology

 Like modern peccaries, Platygonus is thought to have lived in herds.
 Their remains are particularly abundant in caves, suggesting that they regularly used them.
 A study on the population structure of a population of P. compressus from Bat Cave, Missouri found that they had a similar demographic structure to modern peccaries, dominated by young adults, with a progressive attenuation of older adults due to predation and old-age, up to a maximum age of around 10 years.
-Platygonus is though to have consumed tough foliage like leaves and grass.
+Platygonus is thought to have consumed tough foliage like leaves and grass.

 Distribution

 During the Late Pleistocene, Platygonus was most common in Eastern North America, with records in the Great Plains and western North America being more sparse.
 In South America, Platygonus ranged from Colombia to Argentina.

 Taxonomy

 Platygonus was named by John Lawrence LeConte in 1848 for fossils found in Pleistocene karst deposits in Illinois, which are now preserved in the Academy of National Sciences in Philadelphia.

 The following species of Platygonus have been described: